desaiwang/desaiwang.github.io/content/docs/240105-embed-p5js-sketch.md

 ```

 And in my .md file for this post, I referenced it as ```{.{.<.sketch1.>}.}.``` (remove all the periods, I couldn't display it without hugo parsing it otherwise).
 Super easy integration!
-However, I noticed that the editor function breaks the element.
+However, I noticed that the iframe breaks if I try to interact with the menu bar at the top.
 And I don't know how to center it.
 I have these on my to-investigate list.

 ### Genuary 05
 I discovered the [Genuary](https://genuary.art/prompts) challenge today, and decided to join in.
 Today's prompt was on [Vera Molnar](https://www.sothebys.com/en/articles/vera-molnar-the-grande-dame-of-generative-art), and I found her work extremely inspiring.
 Here is my attempt to capture the spirit of her 1969 work titled *Interruptions*.